 1. Food Poisoning

 A high intake of raw or undercooked foods may increase the risk of bacterial, viral, or parasitic infections, especially if they are not washed, peeled, or stored properly.
-Some foods, such as mushrooms, cassava, kidney beans, and buckwheat, may also contain toxins that can be reduced or eliminated by cooking.
+Some foods, such as mushrooms, cassava, kidney beans, and buckwheat, may also contain toxins that cooking can reduce or eliminate.

 2. Nutritional Deficiencies